manuel-kraken-code/my-pwp/README.md

 ### Milestone 2b Feedback
 Nice work so far - but you've still got a way to go.
 Your Milestone 2b passes at [Tier III](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
 Meeting notes left via Slack.

+### PWP Final Feedback
+Nice work on creating a simple but stylish PWP.
+There is plenly of room to expand upon what you've done here - so continue to practice your front-end skills and challenge yourself.

+*Code Base*: The following issues were found in your code.
+Errors can also be found by using https://validator.w3.org.
+- DOCTYPE declaration `html` is missing
+- Comment syntax is non-standard, and there are nested comments.
+This can cause problems.
+Stick to: `<!-- COMMENT HERE -->`
+- There is dead/commented-out code throughout the document.
+This is fine for development, but should be removed when you go live.
+- Evidence of unclosed or improperly closed/nested elements
+- I also see some copy/pasted css from my form demo that's not being used at all (CSS lines 131 - 150).
+Why'd you include this if you don't need it?

+*Git Commits*: Ok - try and be more regular in your commit/push habits in the future.
+Also take care to leave useful commit messages.

+*Mobile-First Responsiveness*: I've tested your page using devtools, Chrome on Linux, and Chrome & Firefox on Android.
+Your layout and design work well on the platforms tested - nice work.

+*Design, Content, &amp; Overall Presentation*: Nice work on design - the use of imagery and color really make your page stand out.
+There is plenty of room for added content... there's not much here to read or explore, but the graphics still draw the eye in.
+It looks like the three images you have in your slider are placeholders for real content.
+This makes your page feel unfinished, and that's not very  professional once a site goes live.
+It's best to remove that section until you have some real content in place.
+The photos you've used look great, and you've got an eye for contrast and color.
+Keep up the good work - and continue to challenge yourself with UI design.

+*Contact Form*: Your contact form appears to be working correctly from my end - check and see if you got my test message.

+Your PWP passes at [Tier III](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+Your cumulative PWP score including all Milestones is 26/40 points (65%).
+Please bear in mind that 20/40 is considered passing with a "C".

+- Milestone 1 - 20%: Tier I 10(0.2) = 2
+- Milestone 2a - 20%: Tier III 30(0.2) = 6
+- Milestone 2b - 10%: Tier III 30(0.1) = 3
+- Milestone 3 - 50%: Tier III 30(0.5) = 15

+#### Suggestions
+- We didn't discuss favicons, but you might want to consider adding one.
+Have a look at this tool which helps render multiple versions for cross-platform  support: https://realfavicongenerator.net/